Arronk/My-Coding-Journey/LogR3.md

 Probabilities galore so far this week.
 Finding some questions quite tricky where they are asking for the smallest fraction calculations on some larger numbers.
 Hope to have week 2 finished nice and quickly so I can get back to FCC and cs50

+## Day 3: 02/11/2018

+### Progress: Finished the week 2 exercises and got started on the psets

+The rest of the exercises for week 2 were pretty straight forward.
+It was more focused on working out probability then it was writing code though!